The Story of Moses

 The pews are no-longer cordoned-off.
 We still encourage you to use good judgment in how you space yourself.
 If possible, avoid sitting directly behind or in front of another person.
 All meetings and Bible study gatherings can return to church with masks as an option for those participating.

 Every Sunday at 9:30

 We worship together every Sunday morning from 9:30-10:30.
-Immediately after worship, there is a time for Sunday School for all ages.
+Immediately after worship during the school year, there is a time for Sunday School for all ages.
 There is a traditional feel to our worship, with an informal and welcoming atmosphere.
 That’s why we call it “Casual Traditional.”

 At this time there is no Nursery available but, there are activity bags available for kids in the sanctuary.